Financial Aid Policies

 Federal Title IV funds are awarded under the assumption that the student will attend school for the entire period for which the financial aid is awarded.
 When a student withdraws, he/she may no longer be eligible for the full amount of Title IV and/or state funds as originally awarded.

-If a Title IV recipient withdraws from ECC after beginning attendance, the Financial Aid and Scholarships Office must calculate the amount of aid the student can keep using the federal refund formula.
+If a Title IV recipient withdraws from ECC after beginning attendance, the Financial Aid & Scholarships Office must calculate the amount of aid the student can keep using the federal refund formula.
 Based on this calculation, all or a portion of funds received may be returned to the aid source (Federal and/or State Government).

 The refund policy determines the tuition charges the student owes for dropped/withdrawn class(es).
 The difference between the amount owed to ECC and the financial aid earned by the student will be the student's responsibility.
 Students with outstanding balances may be restricted from enrolling in subsequent terms at ECC and may be ineligible to receive grades, transcripts, and other College services.

-In accordance with the US Department of Education and State of Illinois student aid regulations, ECC is required to establish minimum standards of academic progress to qualify for federal and state financial aid.
+In accordance with the U.S. Department of Education and State of Illinois student aid regulations, ECC is required to establish minimum standards of academic progress to qualify for federal and state financial aid.
 The purpose of the Financial Aid Satisfactory Academic Progress (SAP) Policy is to ensure students are making progress towards the completion of their educational program of study.
 Students must meet all three standards to be in a satisfactory status.